luapower/sock/sock.md

 ### `sock.newthread(func) -> co`

-Create a coroutine for performing async I/O. The coroutine starts immediately and transfers control back to the _parent thread_ inside the first async I/O operation.
-When the coroutine finishes, the control is transfered to the loop thread.
+Create a coroutine for performing async I/O. The coroutine must be resumed to start.
+When the coroutine finishes, the control is transfered to the I/O thread (the thread that called `start()`).

-Full-duplex I/O on a socket can be achieved by performing reads in one thread and all writes in another.
+Full-duplex I/O on a socket can be achieved by performing reads in one thread and writes in another.

+### `sock.resume(thread, ...)`

+Resume a thread, which means transfer control to it, but also temporarily change the I/O thread to be this thread so that the first suspending call (send, recv, sleep, suspend, etc.) gives control back to this thread.
+This is _the_ trick to starting multiple threads before starting polling.

+### `sock.suspend(...) -> ...`

+Suspend current thread, transfering to the polling thread (but also see resume()).

 ### `sock.poll(timeout) -> true | false,'timeout'`